rkolovanov/kstp-client/README.md

-# kstp-protocol-android-client
+# kstp-client

-Android клиент для общения с KSTP сервером в локальной сети.
+A test client for interacting with the KSTP server for Android.